delprzemo/react-cheatsheet/README.md

 # React Cheatsheet
 Set of basic functionalities from React in one place.

-Cheatsheet was created by https://foreach.pl trainers for their students.
+Cheatsheet has been created by https://foreach.pl trainers for training participants.

 # Table of Contents